ymadoff/ryba/sqoop/install.coffee.md

 # Sqoop Install

-The only declared dependency is "mysql_client" which install the MySQL JDBC driver used by Sqoop.
+The only declared dependency is MySQL Client which install the MySQL JDBC driver used by Sqoop.

     module.exports = header: 'Sqoop Install', handler: ->